yvespeirsman/yvespeirsman.github.io/blog/_posts/2016-06-27-nlp-api-ner.markdown

 <p>
 The results for organizations and people follow a similar pattern.
 Again, Textrazor and AlchemyAPI are in first and second position, respectively.
 Textrazor is particularly strong at identifying many entities (recall), AlchemyAPI wants to get them right (precision).
-MeaningCloud is a solid third place, while Lexalytics and Aylien are really struggling.
-Interestingly, Lexalytics consistently gets the best precision of the bunch, so there’s a chance its recall and F-score can be improved by setting a lower confidence threshold for the entities.
-In this way it might find more entities and show a more balanced performance.
+MeaningCloud is a solid third place, while the performance of Aylien depends on the endpoint you use: the Concepts endpoint is better at identifying well-known people, places and organizations, while for lesser known entities and surnames without a first name, the Entities endpoint mostly does a better job.
+Lexalytics achieves a very high precision, but its recall is really low.
+It’s possible its recall and F-score can be improved by setting a lower confidence threshold for the entities.
 <iframe width="599.4557377049182" height="370.61469858156033" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/16EIiMRHZHqy6mE9kbMtK4nGSMa-XbqtC7A_nRd2TOJ4/pubchart?oid=494995784&amp;format=interactive"></iframe>
 <iframe width="602" height="372.10226424361497" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/16EIiMRHZHqy6mE9kbMtK4nGSMa-XbqtC7A_nRd2TOJ4/pubchart?oid=1492503240&amp;format=interactive"></iframe>
 </p>